 Here are the top 15 universities that offer the most useful master’s degrees (not listed by rank):

-While almost all master’s degrees can be put to good use, some are more versatile than others.
+While almost all master’s degrees can be used well, some are more versatile than others.
 Going by popularity, expected salaries, growth opportunities, flexibility, etc., the few best and most versatile degrees that students might choose to build marketable abilities that will better equip them for various careers include Math, Computer Science, Finance, Engineering, Education, Communications, Computer Science, and Business Administration.

 Several universities provide useful master’s degree programs.
-Various teams at OMC collaborated to research and draw up a list of the best ones providing degrees that we think are excellent options for students.
-Numerous elements were included in our methodology to curate the list, and all of them were baked into a proprietary formula we used.
+Various teams at OMC collaborated to research and draw up a list of the best ones, providing degrees that we think are excellent options for students.
+Numerous elements were included in our methodology to curate the list, all of which were baked into a proprietary formula we used.
 These elements included:

 Here is the list of universities offering some useful master’s degrees (not listed by rank):